manrooh228/artlaunch-hardhat/README.md

 Data Recording (Transactions): Using BrowserProvider and Signer (MetaMask) to create projects and send donations.
 Event listeners: The artLaunchContract.on(filter, callback) command allows the application to respond to other users' actions (for example, the appearance of a new donation) instantly.

-## Limitations and Future Improvements
+## Future Improvements

-The current version of ArtLaunch is a minimum viable product that demonstrates the core functionality of a decentralized crowdfunding platform.
-Due to limited development time, some planned features were not fully implemented.
-These include a reward token system for donors, a refund mechanism for unsuccessful campaigns, and customizable project pages for creators.
-The notification system is currently limited to real-time interface updates based on smart contract events, while more advanced user notifications are planned for future versions.
-Further improvements include expanding project categories, enhancing security, and deploying the platform to public Ethereum test networks.
+The current version of ArtLaunch fully implements the core functionality of a decentralized crowdfunding platform, including campaign creation, ETH donations, goal tracking, and real-time updates via smart contract events.
+The existing architecture provides a solid foundation for further development.
+In future versions, the platform can be extended with reward tokens, customizable project pages, advanced notifications, and additional project categories to enhance scalability and user engagement.

 ## Conclusion